jamesquinlan/Intro-Database-SQL/lectures/views.md

 ### Views
 ---
+A __view__ is a virtual table based on the result-set of an SQL statement.
+It looks like and acts like a table from the users point of view but does not require physical storage.
+It is a stored query (or filter) that represents a users "view".
+A view is a database object.

+Views can be created from tables or other views.

 It is often desirable to run a particular (`SELECT`) query over and over.
 For example, you may want to track products with low or no inventory on a weekly or daily basis.
 A query to SELECT low inventory, where "low" inventory is defined as inventory less than 5:

 ```sql
 SELECT Products.id, Products.inventory